History of Modern

-History of Modern is the eleventh studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 20 September 2010 by 100% Records.
-It is their first album since 1996, and the first to feature the classic four-piece OMD line-up since 1986's The Pacific Age.
+History of Modern is the eleventh studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 20 September 2010 by 100% Records.
+It is their first studio album since 1996, and the first to feature the classic four-piece OMD line-up since 1986's The Pacific Age.
 It was recorded remotely, with band members compiling the tracks via the Internet.

-History of Modern received positive reviews and peaked at number 28 on the UK Albums Chart.
+History of Modern received generally positive reviews and peaked at number 28 on the UK Albums Chart.
 It was a hit in Germany, reaching number 5 – the group's highest chart placing for an album in that country.
 The record was released in the US on Bright Antenna on 28 September 2010.

 On 2 March 2011 an EP, History of Modern (Part I) was released containing remixes and B-sides from History of Modern.

 Background

 OMD reformed in 2006 with its classic line-up of Andy McCluskey, Paul Humphreys, Martin Cooper and Malcolm Holmes (singer McCluskey had used the OMD moniker as a solo project from 1989 to 1996).
 Following the band's reunion, there was renewed public interest; a planned nine-date tour evolved into 50 shows.
 The group determined there would be sufficient interest in a new studio album.
 It was recorded remotely, with tracks compiled via the Internet.

 A free download demo track taken from the album, titled "Sister Marie Says", was released on 25 November 2009 and featured backing vocals from British classical crossover soprano Keedie Babb.
 The song dates to 1981 and was almost included on Universal (1996), but was shelved.
 The second track to be played from the record was "History of Modern (Part II)"; it was aired on 31 May 2010 on BBC Radio 6 Music.

 The artwork for History of Modern was conceived by Peter Saville and designed by Four23.
 The title was devised by McCluskey after he took his daughter to an art exhibition called "The History of Modernism".

 Remixes and B-sides from the History of Modern sessions were included on the EP History of Modern (Part I) (2011).